katieamazing/katieamazing.github.io/_posts/2017-02-24-moon-sugar.md

 The course also introduced me to some new syntatic structures and cool new whiz bangs from ES6.
 I had been learning JS from slightly older material produced by Douglas Crockford, and from a random mishmash of the usual W3Schools/MDN/Stack Overflow answers that googling tends to lead you to, and it was perfect timing to get a good look at some of the ES6 stuff.

 At the same time, I started tinkering with my blog page here using some layout libraries produced by [Metafizzy](http://metafizzy.co/).
-I wanted more visual interest on my main page (sorry [brutalism](http://brutalistwebsites.com/) ilu, but COLOR!), and I also wanted a way to highlights my favorite content from my blog.
+I wanted more visual interest on my main page (sorry [brutalism](http://brutalistwebsites.com/) ilu, but COLOR!), and I also wanted a way to highlight my favorite content from my blog.

 All those new JavaScript-flavored things smushed around in my brain and got me inspired to make another JS game.